NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples.rst.txt

 Examples
 ===================

 The following examples highlight the usage of **pyrecodes**.
-Examples are written as jupyter notebooks and all the files necessary to run the examples are available on `Github <https://github.com/NikolaBlagojevic/pyrecodes/tree/main>`_.
+Examples are written as Jupyter notebooks and all the files necessary to run the examples are available on `Github <https://github.com/NikolaBlagojevic/pyrecodes/tree/main>`_.

 All Examples: